RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ----> After more consideration; THOR is the only option in agreement with cluster5; overall it seems to perform better...

 --> For the WT `THOR_ESCvsNPC_UniqueBamDiffBindTMM` seems to work pretty well.
 Let's see how it goes with the HET!
 We could use THOR TMM-method to find diff. peaks; and then use THOR normalize with ChIPseqSpikeInFree-TMM normalize scaling factors to generate the bigwig for all files.
+----> Seems to work well for HET as well; even though look overall VERY more H3K27me3 at ESC; not sure that is relevant; but lets say yes lol...